 Here's some reasons why we love using OneNote for note-taking, and how OneNote can allow you to be more organised at work, school or everyday life.

-Nobody likes a noisy type-r in lecture halls, meeting rooms or on Skype conference calls.
-OneNote allows you to take 'handwritten' notes instead of typing notes and allows you to convert them into typed text later.
+Nobody likes a noisy typer in lecture halls, meeting rooms or on Skype conference calls.
+OneNote allows you to take 'handwritten' notes instead of typing notes and then convert them into typed text later.
 “Minor issues like a slow typing speed or illegible handwriting can cause major frustration,” says PEPworldwide Client Services and Marketing Manager (and OneNote enthusiast) Inna Kersman.

 “Noisy typing during meetings can also be inappropriate or irritating for others – and if you bring your laptop to a meeting, you can inadvertently appear rude as people think you’re replying to emails rather than taking notes.
 We’ve found that this feature is a great solution.”